Joaquim-Manjama/Tetris/README.md

 # Tetris
 A very fun tetris game.
-Contains minor bugs and does not finnish.
+Contains minor bugs and does not finish.